 State policies that focus on renewables and energy efficiency, coupled with projected lower customer electricity demand in the future, will result in a significant reduction in the need for the electricity produced by Diablo Canyon Power Plant past 2025.

 Reflecting this change, PG&E partnered with labor and leading environmental organizations in 2016 on a joint proposal that would increase investment in energy efficiency and renewables while retiring Diablo Canyon at the end of its current NRC operating licenses, which expire in 2024 and 2025.

-The parties to the Diablo Canyon joint proposal include PG&E, International Brotherhood of Electrical Workers Local 1245, Coalition of California Utility Employees, Friends of the Earth, Natural Resources Defense Council, Environment California and Alliance for Nuclear Responsibility.
+The parties to the Diablo Canyon joint proposal include PG&E, International Brotherhood of Electrical Workers Local 1245, Coalition of California Utility Employees, Friends of the Earth, Natural Resources Defense Council, Environment California, California Energy Efficiency Industry Council and Alliance for Nuclear Responsibility.

-Recognizing that the procurement, construction and implementation of a greenhouse gas free portfolio of energy efficiency, renewables and storage will take years, the parties recognize that PG&E intends to operate Diablo Canyon to the end of its current NRC operating licenses.
+Recognizing that the procurement, construction and implementation of this greenhouse gas-free portfolio would take time, the joint parties agreed to support PG&E in obtaining the state approvals needed to operate Diablo Canyon to the expiration of its current NRC operating licenses.

 This avoided an early shutdown of Diablo Canyon and associated negative economic and social impacts, including replacing the plant’s output required to meet customer demand with non-greenhouse gas-free resources.

 As part of the joint proposal, PG&E immediately ceased any efforts on its part to renew the Diablo Canyon operating licenses, and asked the NRC to suspend consideration of the pending license renewal application.
 PG&E also committed to withdrawing the application upon CPUC approval of the joint proposal.

 PG&E does not believe long-term customer rates will increase as a result of the joint proposal.